- Keywords

 artifacts: true

-downloads the artifacts from the latest successful build-1
+build_job downloads the artifacts from the latest successful build-1 job

 for example: